2016 Golden Globes: The Revenant, The Martian and Mr. Robot dominate proceedings

 Rachel Bloom, CRAZY EX GIRLFRIEND

-BEST MINI-SERIES OR MOTION PICTURE MADE FOR TELEVISION
+BEST LIMITED SERIES OR MOTION PICTURE MADE FOR TELEVISION

 WOLF HALL

-BEST PERFORMANCE BY AN ACTOR IN A MINI-SERIES OR MOTION PICTURE MADE FOR TELEVISION
+BEST ACTOR IN A LIMITED SERIES OR MOTION PICTURE MADE FOR TELEVISION

 Oscar Isaac, SHOW ME A HERO

-BEST PERFORMANCE BY AN ACTRESS IN A MINI-SERIES OR MOTION PICTURE MADE FOR TELEVISION
+BEST SUPPORTING ACTRESS IN A SERIES, LIMITED SERIES OR MOTION PICTURE MADE FOR TELEVISION

 Maura Tierney, THE AFFAIR